downloadpizza/book-1/en/aliases.md

 alias e --save [msg] { echo $msg }
 ```

-Aliases are stored in the startup config, which you can look at with `config --get startup`.
+Aliases are stored in the startup config, which you can look at with `config get startup`.
 If you get an error, the `startup` config doesn't yet exist.

 You can also edit alises directly in the config.toml file, for example using `vi`:

 ```
-config --path | vi $it
+config path | vi $it
 ```